pbrogan12/chem/Chapter-6.md

 1. The total area under the curve must equal 1.

-2. Every point on the curve must have a verticle height that is 0 or greater.
+2. Every point on the curve must have a vertical height that is 0 or greater.
 (That is, the curve cannot fall below the x-axis.)

 ---